 Get up and move!
 There is a positive correlation between movement and learning, so don’t sit there, glued to your seat!
 Get up and move!

 Summit School encourages movement during the school day for all ages of students–from our school-wide morning movement, to teacher-led movement activities in class, to recess periods at every grade level.

 Our classrooms are also all equipped with flexible seating options (bean bags, stools, and lounge chairs).
 Students can even stand when appropriate.
 THe important thing is not where or how they sit, but what and how they learn!

-Let’s make it fun – Genius hour, art, music, health and physical educations classes are held once a week.
-Club related activities like yoga, ski club, leadership club, athletics club, etc. are also held weekly with participation driven by student choice.
+What’s your jam?
+In addition to core content like Math and English-language Arts, we offer exploratory, interest driven periods of learning like Genius hour, iLab, and Robotics.
+Art, Music, Health and Physical Educations classes are also held weekly.
+Club related activities like yoga, ski club, leadership club, athletics club, etc. are scheduled weekly with participation driven by student choice.

-Let’s clean up – Students are expected to clean up after themselves on a rotating basis.
-This includes chores like sweeping and dusting.
+Shared ownership.
+Students are expected to clean up after themselves and to help to keep the school clean and orderly on a rotating basis.
+This includes chores like sweeping the floors or tidying the halls.
 Older students may participate in a Class Employment System (CES) that offers experiences much like the “real world.”

 When kids mentor kids, everyone moves to the head of the class.
 At Summit School, mixed-age opportunities play an important role in student success.

 There are as many ways to learn as there are children.